NREL/hive/README.md

 ## Dependencies

-HIVE has four major dependencies.
+HIVE has these major dependencies.
 Uber H3 is a geospatial index which HIVE uses for positioning and search.
 PyYAML is used to load YAML-based configuration and scenario files.
 Immutables provides the implementation of an immutable map to replace the standard Python `Dict` type, which will (likely) be available in Python 3.9.
 NetworkX provides a graph library used as a road network.
 SciPy provides some optimization algorithms used by HIVE dispatchers.

 - [H3](https://github.com/uber/h3)
 - [PyYAML](https://github.com/yaml/pyyaml)